- Forrester created another TCO/ROI study that was paid for by SAP.

 Forrester is Still Learning About Implementation Versus License Revenues

 Is Forrester seriously unaware of the implementation/license multiple demonstrated through decades of SAP implementation experience?
-Let us look at the Lidl example again, that was 500 million Euro.
+Let us look at the Lidl example again, which was 500 million Euro.
 ECC implementations are routinely $100 million and often much more.
 SAP even has multi-billion dollar failures on its resume.
 The Oracle ERP “legacy replacement” (it is well known that Oracle ERP is less in implementation costs), with the Airforce, cost $500 million before the program was stopped.
 Sub million dollar ERP implementations from commercial vendors generally, but particularly with SAP, do not exist.
 Forrester seems unconcerned that other people will also read this study and see how impossibly inaccurate it is.

 And the errors get perhaps (even more?) or just as extreme with the next calculation for license costs.